-- Plato's "Republic" is the first utopian novel, complete with an ideal city—the Kallipolis.
+- Plato's Republic was the first utopian novel, complete with an ideal city: the Kallipolis.

-- The totalitarian leanings of the Kallipolis have lead many thinkers to move in the opposite direction since then.
+- The totalitarian leanings of the Kallipolis have led many thinkers to criticize Plato's vision of utopia.

-His book contains the first known sketch for a Utopian society.
-Part allegory, part legitimate policy proposal, and part critique of existing systems, “Republic” offers many ideas that, allegedly, point to an ideal city.
+Plato’s Republic contains the first known sketch for a Utopian society.
+Part allegory, part legitimate policy proposal, and part critique of existing systems, the book offers many ideas that, allegedly, point to an ideal city.

 Unfortunately, as we’ll soon see, nobody in their right mind would ever want to live there.

-Most utopian literature starts with trying to answer the “what is the ideal society” question.
-“Republic” begins by trying to answer the question: “What is justice and is it good for a person to be just?”
+Most utopian literature begins by trying to answer the “what is the ideal society?” question.
+Plato’s Republic begins by trying to answer the question: “What is justice and is it good for a person to be just?”
 This is a very big question, and Plato answers it through analogy via his main character Socrates.
-He suggests that justice in the ideal city is akin to justice in a person and that by understanding justice on the large, easy to see scale, we can understand it in the smaller.
+He suggests that justice in the ideal city is akin to justice in a person, and that by understanding justice on the large, easy-to-see scale, we can understand it in the smaller.

-The city, dubbed the Kallipolis, would be governed by Philosopher-Kings.
+The city, dubbed the Kallipolis, would be governed by philosopher-kings.
 Selected for their wisdom, these rulers would be educated for 50 years before taking control of the city.
-Guided by their understanding of the good, the just, and how to achieve it, they would drive the city towards peace and prosperity.
+Guided by their understanding of the good, the just, and how to achieve it, they would drive the city toward peace and prosperity.

-It works through an increasingly totalitarian series of laws and regulations that keep the city as a whole functioning with little regard for the stated desires of the populace.
+The city would achieve this through an increasingly totalitarian series of laws and regulations that keep it functioning with little regard for the stated desires of the populace.
 While many of the specifics are left unstated, what is said is plenty.

-The city features a rigidly enforced caste system, with no social movement possible for adults.
+The city features a rigidly enforced caste system with no social movement possible for adults.
 However, their children may be promoted or demoted based on how they do in school.
-The guardian and warrior class that rules and defends the city will be without personal and private property but will live in communal abodes thanks to taxes collected from the lower classes.
-All the rulers will be chosen from this class.
+The guardian and warrior class that rules and defends the city would be without personal and private property, living in communal abodes funded by taxes collected from the lower classes.
+All the rulers would be chosen from this class.

-Speaking of children, families would no longer exist as single units; instead, children produced by state-sanctioned marriages will be reared by the state.
-Alongside this will be a eugenics system featuring the infanticide of the children of “inferior parents” or any “defective” baby.
-Rigged lotteries will be used to assure lower quality parents don’t contaminate the bloodlines of higher quality stock.
+Speaking of children, families would no longer exist as single units.
+Instead, children produced by state-sanctioned marriages will be reared by the state.
+Alongside this would be a eugenics system featuring the infanticide of the children of “inferior parents” or any “defective” babies.
+Rigged lotteries would be used to assure that lower-quality parents don’t contaminate the bloodlines of higher quality stock.

-To assure that the truth is respected, all the poets will be sent into exile.
-All works of culture, from plays to bedtime stories, will be approved by the rulers.
+To assure that the truth is respected, all the poets would be sent into exile.
+All works of culture, from plays to bedtime stories, would be approved by the rulers.
 Naturally, these rulers are the only people capable of grasping “truth” rather than cheap imitations of it.

-The system’s endurance is made possible using a “noble lie,” assuring the common people that souls come in varieties.
-The philosopher kings have golden souls, their aids and warriors have silver ones, and the farmers, laborers, and craftsman are metaphysically made of brass and iron.
-The lie includes the warning that everything will fall apart if people of the wrong build are put in charge.
+The system would endure thanks to a “noble lie,” assuring the common people that souls come in varieties.
+The philosopher-kings have golden souls, their aids and warriors have silver ones, and the farmers, laborers, and craftsman are metaphysically made of brass and iron.
+The lie includes the warning that everything would fall apart if people of the wrong build are put in charge.

-With its dedication to the idea that social-engineering is not only possible but often desirable, and that all is permitted so long as the polity is being driven towards the objective good, Popper suggests “Republic” was intellectually behind the totalitarian movements of the 20th century.
+The philosopher Karl Popper, whose objections to totalitarianism have appeared in several books, thought the ideas in Plato’s Republic were taken too seriously.
+With its dedication to the idea that social-engineering is not only possible but often desirable, and that all is permitted so long as the polity is being driven toward the “objective” good, Popper suggests that Republic intellectually inspired the totalitarian movements of the 20th century.

-Allegedly, Ayatollah Khomeini, the founder of the Islamic Republic of Iran and leader of the Iranian Revolution, was inspired by “Republic” when crafting the Iranian government, complete with its own Philosopher King.
+Allegedly, Ayatollah Khomeini, the founder of the Islamic Republic of Iran and leader of the Iranian Revolution, was inspired by the book when crafting the Iranian government, complete with its own philosopher-king.
 How well this worked out is subject to debate.

-Bertrand Russell, another critic of the book, argued that it was intended to be taken seriously as a society that could be enacted in ancient Greece.
-A point supported by a variety of evidence.
-It’s not too much of a stretch to say that plenty of people have taken this seriously at some point.
+The philosopher Bertrand Russell, another critic of the book, argued that it was intended to be taken seriously as a society that could be enacted in ancient Greece, a point supported by a variety of evidence.

-Any utopia is going to be based on assumptions about people, societies, justice, and other concepts that someone is going to find controversial.
-In the 2000 years since Plato wrote his down, everything he said has gone from being deemed correct to being dismissed as nonsense.
+Any idea of utopia — modern or ancient — is going to be based on assumptions about people, societies, justice, and other concepts that someone else will find controversial.
+In the 2,000 years since Plato wrote his down, everything he said has gone from being deemed correct to being dismissed as nonsense.
 As a result, his perfect city seems monstrous to us today.

-However, the discussion prompted by the debate over if Plato’s Kallipolis is ideal, practical, or even possible has advanced our understanding of ethics and political philosophy for centuries.
-After all, we must ask ourselves why we like freedom, democracy, and the occasional disinformation when faced with an alternative that, allegedly, offers a better society to live in.
+However, the discussion prompted by the debate over whether Plato’s Kallipolis is ideal, practical, or even possible has advanced our understanding of ethics and political philosophy.
+After all, we must ask ourselves why we like concepts like freedom and democracy when faced with an alternative that, allegedly, offers a better society.

-As always, we might owe Plato a debt of thanks, even while we reject his philosophy wholesale.
+As always, we might owe Plato a debt of thanks, even if we reject his philosophy wholesale.